kinecosystem/governance/OPEN-SOURCE-MANIFEST.md

 ## Abstract

-The Kin Foundation is committed to working together with developers from the Kin Community to develop all Open Source Software in the open.
+The Kin Foundation is committed to working together with developers from the Kin Community to develop all Open Source Software in a completely open, transparent manner.

 ## Managed Projects